Originally published in 2011. Edited for republishing in July of 2020.

 The good news is that once your URL issues have been resolved, you can create 301 redirects from the old URL versions to the new ones.
 This ensures that any pages pointing to the old URLs will resolve permanently to the new, optimized versions.

-And fortunately, today most CMSs (Content Management Systems) are build with simple, automated URL structures, so getting URLs "right" can be as simple as including the right keywords in the right places.
+And fortunately, today most CMSs (Content Management Systems) are built with simple, automated URL structures, so getting URLs "right" can be as simple as including the right keywords in the right places.

-Do you need help with creating SEO-friendly URLs to improve the ranking signals for your site?
+Do you need help creating the best URL structure to improve your brand's ranking signals in Google search?
 Contact us today!